 Too Many Features

-In request to sell more themes, subject designers can include an excessive number of pointless features into their designs.
-You will most likely never utilize each one of those features, however, they are still there making your site slow down.
+Subject designers can include many pointless features in their designs in a request to sell more themes.
+You will most likely never utilize each of those features.
+However, they are still there, making your site slow down.

 The cost is one thing that can never be ignored.
-Especially if you are a startup with a limited budget.
-Apart from that, if the vendor you buy from doesn’t offer a return, then you can’t get your money back even if you aren’t satisfied with the theme.
+Especially if you are a startup with a limited budget, if the vendor you buy from doesn’t offer a return, you can’t get your money back even if you aren’t satisfied with the theme.

 Crossing Over Plugins Domain

-Some of the time, WP themes can traverse into the plugin domain, offering unessential features that vanish when you switch the theme.
-For example, making shortcodes and custom post types.
+Sometimes, WP themes can traverse into the plugin domain, offering unessential features that vanish when you switch the theme—making shortcodes and custom post types.

 Now that I’ve highlighted the pros and cons of both options, it should make it easier for you to come to a final decision and launch your website with the best WordPress theme.